tjdraper/tjdraper.com-v7/src/content/blog/2023/12/28/01-enumerate-the-options.md

 We now have an enum that enumerates the possible known values that the key can be.
 This both takes the guess work out of calling the `getValue` method and allows us to inspect a list of values to know what we might be after.

 But we haven't yet solved the problem of what to do about trying to get a key that may not exist in the databse but our application thinks it should.
 Since we know all the keys, we can also know what the defaults should be, at least in this case.
 There may be cases where you would want to throw an exception if a value was missing from the database, but I will not demonstrate that here because that was not the case in the code we were working with.
-I will just note that you'll want to modify your code to throw a custom exception with relevant information about what went wrong rather than letting PHP throw an execution about a missing array key that will be harder to debug and track down due to its generic-ness.
+I will just note that you'll want to modify your code to throw a custom exception with relevant information about what went wrong rather than letting PHP throw an exception about a missing array key that will be harder to debug and track down due to its generic-ness.

 In this case, we decided to provide some defaults for cases where a value might not exist in the database.
 Here's what that looks like: